 Pull together this quick kit for a yummy Father's Day breakfast gift.
 Package pancake mix, blueberries, milk (keep refrigerated until time to give), and real maple syrup separately.
-Tie on tags with twine or ribbon and add small bags of optional mix-ins, such as chocolate chips, dried fruit, and nuts.
+Tie on tags with twine or ribbon, and add small bags of optional mix-ins like chocolate chips, dried fruit, and nuts.

 Next Slideshow Father's Day Crafts Kids Can Make

 Father's Day Crafts Kids Can MakeGive Dad a keepsake Father's Day craft made by his favorite kids.
 These homemade gifts include works of art as well as more practical items, such as gardening supplies and a travel kit.
 Dad will love the thought that goes into each one of these Father's Day crafts for kids.Begin Slideshow »